torn80beta/project-magic-task-manager/README.md

 so it takes some time for the application to launch for the first time.

 ### Do you have anything planned?
-Use  **TaskPro** to increase productivity, prioritize tasks and achieve your goals with efficiency and simply eliminate unnecessary hassle.
-Do your daily tasks with **TaskPro** and enjoy life.
+Use  ***TaskPro*** to increase productivity, prioritize tasks and achieve your goals with efficiency and simply eliminate unnecessary hassle.
+Do your daily tasks with ***TaskPro*** and enjoy life.
-**TaskPro** is the ultimate to-do list app for work and leisure.
+***TaskPro*** is the ultimate to-do list app for work and leisure.
 The application has a simple and intuitive interface for everyone.
-Thanks to the adaptive layout, you can access the list of your affairs and organize them at home on a computer, even on the go in a mobile application.

-**TaskPro** prioritizes data security and privacy.
+***TaskPro*** prioritizes data security and privacy.
 The application uses advanced encryption methods and strong authentication mechanisms, protecting your confidential information.
 You can rest assured that your data remains private and secure on the platform.

 To start working with the application, you need to register
 ![Registration](./assets/start.png)

 By changing the theme using the `Theme`, you can choose the theme of the application according to your mood and change it according to your preferences

 ![Choose theme](./assets/theme.png)

-TaskPro makes it easy for you to create task boards that you can personalize to suit your style and mood by choosing from a wide range of different themes and backgrounds.
+***TaskPro*** makes it easy for you to create task boards that you can personalize to suit your style and mood by choosing from a wide range of different themes and backgrounds.
 Thanks to boards, tasks are organized and work moves.
 One glance is enough to see all tasks, from planned to completed
 ![Create new boards](./assets/boards.png)

 Columns allow you to create different stages of tasks according to your needs.